slamdev/baby-routine-tracker/project-plan.md

   * Modern Android app design with compact profile icon in top-right corner instead of large welcome cards.
   * Space-efficient dashboard layout that prioritizes activity tracking content.
   * Personal title bar showing baby's name instead of app name for contextual awareness.
   * Streamlined interface removing redundant headers to focus on activity tracking.
+  * Consolidated baby profile management in the profile menu for cleaner organization.
 * **AI-Powered Sleep Routine Builder:**
   * Integration with the Google Gemini API.
   * The app will send sleep data and baby age to the Gemini API.